Scofield Reference Bible

 The Scofield Reference Bible is a widely circulated study Bible.
 Edited and annotated by the American Bible student Cyrus I. Scofield, it popularized dispensationalism at the beginning of the 20th century.
-Published by Oxford University Press and containing the entire text of the traditional, Protestant King James Version, it first appeared in 1909 and was revised by the author in 1917.
+Published by Oxford University Press and containing the entire text of the traditional Protestant King James Version (KJV), it first appeared in 1909 and was revised by the author in 1917.

 Features

 Scofield Reference Bible, page 1115.
 This page includes Scofield's note on John 1:17.

-The Scofield Bible had several innovative features.
-Most important, it printed what amounted to a commentary on the biblical text alongside the Bible instead of in a separate volume, the first to do so in English since the Geneva Bible (1560).
-It also contained a cross-referencing system that tied together related verses of Scripture and allowed a reader to follow biblical themes from one chapter and book to another (so called "chain references").
-Finally, the 1917 edition also attempted to date events of the Bible.
-It was in the pages of the Scofield Reference Bible that many Christians first encountered Archbishop James Ussher's calculation of the date of Creation as 4004 BC; and through discussion of Scofield's notes, which advocated the "gap theory," fundamentalists began a serious internal debate about the nature and chronology of creation.
+The Scofield Bible exhibits what amounts to a commentary on the biblical text alongside the Bible instead of in a separate volume, the first to do so in English since the Geneva Bible (1560).
+It also contains a cross-referencing system that ties together related verses of Scripture and allows a reader to follow biblical themes from one chapter and book to another (so called "chain references").
+The 1917 edition also attempts to date events of the Bible.
+It was in the pages of the Scofield Reference Bible that many Christians first encountered Archbishop James Ussher's calculation of the date of Creation as 4004 BC; and through discussion of Scofield's notes, which advocates the "gap theory," fundamentalists began a serious internal debate about the nature and chronology of creation.